TerrellV/python-coinbasepro/README.md

 ## Authenticated API

 The Authenticated API client provides access to account level details AND all `PublicAPI` methods referenced above.
-In order to use the live authenticated api, you will need to pass a dictionary with a secret, passphrase, and api_key.
-One way to do this, is to store your credentials in a seperate file that **IS NOT** included in your git history.
-You can then load this file and your credentials, when you are ready to access the api.
-See example below.
+In order to use the live authenticated api, you must provide credentials through one of the following methods: pass a credentials dictionary to the AuthAPI class or set environment variables as shown below.

 ```python
 from cbp_client import AuthAPI